-At Diabetic Foot and Wound Center, Ruben Nieto, DPM, and a team of nationally-recognized specialists provide high-quality and long-lasting wound care to the communities of Kern County.
+At Diabetic Foot and Wound Center and a team of nationally-recognized specialists provide high-quality and long-lasting wound care to the communities of Kern County.
 The practice is located in Bakersfield, California, and serves adults with various podiatric and other medical needs.

 The team of physicians at Diabetic Foot and Wound Center uses the latest technology to treat non-healing wounds in a convenient office-based setting.
 When non-healing wounds aren't treated, your symptoms can worsen, and your risk of amputations increases.
 However, 8/10 amputations are preventable.